-Outside, the latest Impreza looks more focused than its somewhat soft and rounded predecessor.
-Sleek headlights, well-integrated fender flares and an almost fastback-like roofline highlight the sedan.
+Outside, the Impreza looks more focused than its somewhat soft and rounded predecessor.
+Sleek headlights, a Legacy-inspired radiator grille, well-integrated fender flares and an almost fastback-like roofline highlight the sedan.
 Inside, the interior is simple but highly functional, with a sporty three-spoke steering wheel and intuitive center stack controls.
-One exception to the generally excellent ergonomics is the optional navigation system, which is fussy and difficult to operate.

-At least the setup gains more functionality for the latest model year with Subaru's new Starlink infotainment system.
+The Impreza is available with an updated version of Subaru's Starlink infotainment system.
 Through a user's Bluetooth-connected smartphone, Starlink provides access to Aha radio, which offers tens of thousands of stations of Web-based content like Slacker, MOG and Rhapsody.

 All-wheel-drive is standard across the line; it gives the Impreza a sure-footed feeling in slippery inclement weather.
 In terms of driving dynamics, the car's small size and capable chassis give it relatively nimble feel, but numb steering cuts down on the fun factor.
 Though slightly firm, the suspension provides a comfortable ride.